technofocus-pte/cpltextnsibltdeepdepth/Lab 3/Lab 3 - Build your first custom Microsoft Graph connector.md

 a new connection, register the schema, and then push items from the ApplianceParts.csv file into that connection.

-1. Copy the **ApplianceParts.csv** to PartsInventoryConnector from your lab files
+1. Copy and paste the **ApplianceParts.csv** to PartsInventoryConnector from your lab files

     ![](./media/image71.png)